Alice West Fleet

-Alice West Fleet (1909–2000) was an American educator and the first African American reading teacher in Arlington, Virginia, after desegregation of the Arlington County school system ended on February 2, 1959.
+Alice West Fleet (1909–2000) was the first American educator and an African American reading teacher in Arlington, Virginia, after desegregation of the Arlington County school system ended on February 2, 1959.
 She retired from teaching in 1971, after 31 years in the Arlington County school system.

 Biography

-Fleet earned a master's degree from the University of Pennsylvania, becoming one of the first African American women to do so.
-She later pursued doctoral studies at the George Washington University, and was among the earliest African American women to join the American Association of University Women.
+Fleet earned a master's degree from the University of Pennsylvania.
+She later pursued doctoral studies at the George Washington University, and joined the American Association of University Women.

-Arlington's parks and recreation system remained segregated through the 1940s.
 Fleet and her husband, Edmond, took part in founding the first YMCA to offer recreation opportunities to the county's African American population.
-The center opened in 1953, with a program that expanded to include dances, movie screenings, and social and sporting events.
+The center opened in 1953, with a program that expanded to include dances, movie screenings, social events, and sporting events.
 Fleet served on the board of directors until the 1990s.